-The basic idea of music thinking and the music thinking framework was developed while I was working as Creative Director, Design Thinking Coach and Service Designer.
-During all those years with clients the same patterns and questions were repeating:
+The basic idea of music thinking was developed while Christof Zürn was working as a Service Designer, Creative Director, Design Thinking Facilitator and Management Consultant.

 - How can we be more creative as a business?

-- How can we genuinely be more customer-centric?
+- How can we genuinely be more people-centric?

 - Who are we as an organisation?

-- What is the best way to communicate and visualise our starting points so that everybody knows how we work and what to do?
+- What is the best way to communicate so that everybody knows how we work and what to do?

 - How can we operate a more flexible and transformative business?

-- How can we consistently deliver and constantly surprise our customers?
+- How can we consistently deliver and continuously surprise our stakeholders?

-- This is the people-centered cue to see with the eyes of your customer, empathize with them and search for insights that matter.
+Empathy is the people-centred cue to see with the eyes of your stakeholders in their context and environment.
+Empathise and search for insights that matter.
 The two sides are listening and understanding.

-The cue to work from the heart of your organization; from your why and brand values to the holding space you provide for your stakeholders.
+The cue to work from the heart of your organisation.
+Work from your why and brand values to the holding space you provide for your stakeholders.
 That’s why this cue has two sides: to be and to become.

-- The cue to visualize your decisions in the way that everyone has a ‘lead sheet’ of how to operate.
+The cue to visualise your decisions in the way that everyone has a ‘lead sheet’ of how to operate.
 The two sides of this cue are to show and to do.
 This means you need to have a vision and clear instructions on how to reach this.

-- The cue to decide how to work together in which constellations and when to do what.
+The cue to decide how to work together in which constellations and when to do what.
 The two sides of this cue are to learn and to change.
 Together with Jammin’, this is the realisation duo.

-- The cue to getting it all together under the given circumstances based on the other cues.
+The cue to getting it all together under the given circumstances is based on the other cues.
 The two sides of this cue are to deliver and to live.
 There is a time when you have to deliver and to make iterations based on all the cues.

-The Music Thinking Framework is a repeating and dynamic model based on the principles and learnings from my experiences as a musician and my diverse roles in various business constellations.
-It has four distinct parts: steps, dynamics, cues and instruments.
-The most important idea is that it’s an iterative process and should not only be followed once but repeated many times.
+The Music Thinking Framework is a repeating and dynamic model.
+It is based on the principles and learnings from my experiences as a musician and my diverse roles in various business constellations.
+It has four distinct parts: phases, dynamics, cues and instruments.
+It’s an iterative process and should not only be followed once but repeated many, many times.

 The Music Thinking Framework operates at many different levels.
 In an ideal world, we would start at the beginning and go step-by-step through the journey to a successful endpoint and final REMIX.
 But life and business do not always work that way.